-28 Nov REWILDING ROCK WALLABIES
+28 Nov REWILDING BRUSH-TAILED ROCK-WALLABIES

 Rewilding the Brush-tailed Rock-wallaby

 Brush-tailed rock-wallabies were once found in healthy numbers and common throughout their range but now are found in only fragmented populations following the Great Dividing Range from Queensland to Western Victoria.
-They are one of the worst affected rock wallabies, almost completely disappearing from their original range and are now classified as threatened and are at imminent risk of extinction.
+They are one of the worst affected rock-wallabies, almost completely disappearing from their original range and are now classified as threatened and are at imminent risk of extinction.

 In addition to threats from feral predators, the 2019 – 2020 Australian bushfires ripped through their habitat and sealed the fate of isolated small populations.
 The fire was like an inferno and not only wiped out animals within its path but also all of their food and habitat.
 This meant that any wallabies that were lucky enough to survive the fire then faced dehydration and starvation.